 I really like the fact that Canon gave the SL1 a touchscreen LCD, which is a great feature to find on a beginner level DSLR.
 The photographers at whom Canon aimed the SL1 probably are migrating from the best compact digital camera or a smartphone camera, where a touch screen is becoming common.

-The APS-C image sensor included in the SL1 produces images of a very good quality, just as you’d expect from an entry-level DSLR camera, though its performance isn’t as strong as the best DSLR cameras.
+While using the kit lens, the APS-C image sensor included in the SL1 produces images of a very good quality, just as you’d expect from an entry-level DSLR camera, though its performance isn’t as strong as the best DSLR cameras.
 Colors are accurate and bright, and the images are sharply focused in nearly all shooting conditions.

 One aspect of the 100D that works great in the entry-level portion of the DSLR market is that it’s a strong performer in fully automatic mode.
 Although you have the ability to record in full manual mode or in Shutter Priority or Aperture Priority modes, a photographer who is new to DSLR photography will appreciate the fact that this model allows for very good image quality in automatic mode.
 Later, as the inexperienced photographer learns more about the camera, he or she can use the manual control settings to improve the image quality further.